Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Entropic Optimal Transport

 \end{corollary}

-\begin{remark}[Unbounded costs] For the formulation of \autoref{thm:eot_lca} we impose boundedness of the cost function $\c$ (\autoref{ass:eot_cost}).
-This enables us to formulate a statistical error bound independent of the underlying probability measures $\mu$ and $\nu$.
-In particular, we do not need to make any assumptions on the two measures.
-Central to this approach is the uniform control via the uniform metric entropy bound \eqref{eq:ass_cov_num}.
+\begin{remark}[Unbounded costs] For the formulation of \autoref{thm:eot_lca} we impose boundedness of the cost function $\c$ via \autoref{ass:eot_cost} which ensures that dual potentials are appropriately bounded without assuming concentration properties of the underlying probability measures.
 Later, in \autoref{subsec:sub_Gaussian} we employ a similar approach to show the validity of the LCA principle for squared Euclidean costs in the setting where one measure is sub-Gaussian while the other is compactly supported and concentrated on a low-dimensional domain. \end{remark}

-\begin{remark}[Comparison with complexity scales of \cite{Stromme2023}] The proof of \autoref{thm:eot_lca} illustrates that condition \eqref{eq:ass_cov_num} can be relaxed to an upper bound on the metric entropy of $\FC{}$ at scales $\delta \geq 4n^{-1/(k \lor 2)}$, independent of $\epsilon$.
-This reveals that empirical EOT, similar to unregularized OT \cite{weed2019sharp,manole2021sharp, Hundrieser2022}, also benefits from good metric entropy bounds on small scales.
-Moreover, it complements the concurrently derived bound \eqref{eq:BoundStromme} by \textcite{Stromme2023} which depends on a scale determined by $\eps>0$, asserting that EOT is also capable in leveraging suitable covering number control at an $\epsilon$-dependent scale to affirm the parametric rate $n^{-1/2}$ for all sample sizes $n$.
-Collectively, our results and those of \textcite{Stromme2023} show that empirical EOT benefits from two \emph{distinct} notions of covering number bounds operating at different scales.
-We~like to stress that these two notions differ in their implications and allow for a trade-off in terms of the dependency in $n$ and $\eps$: while the bound \eqref{eq:BoundStromme} by \textcite{Stromme2023} achieves the parametric rate $n^{-1/2}$ at the cost of a strong dependency in $\eps$, our results allow for potentially improved dependency in $\epsilon$ with possibly slower than parametric rates in $n$. \end{remark}
+\begin{remark}[Comparison with complexity scales of \citealt{Stromme2023}] The proof of \autoref{thm:eot_lca}, see Inequality \eqref{eq:bound_mean_abs_dev_delta}, illustrates that condition \eqref{eq:ass_cov_num} can be relaxed to an upper bound on the metric entropy of $\FC{}$ at scales $\delta \geq 4n^{-1/(k \lor 2)}$, independent of $\epsilon$, i.e., This highlights that the empirical EOT cost serves as an effective estimator for the population EOT cost, similar to unregularized OT \citep{weed2019sharp,Hundrieser2022,manole2021sharp}, if the uniform metric entropy of $\FC{}$ is small at scales of order $n^{-1/(k \lor 2)}$.
+Moreover, it complements the concurrently derived bound \eqref{eq:BoundStromme} by \citet{Stromme2023} which asserts that the empirical EOT cost also performs well if the minimum covering number of the supports of the underlying measures at an $\epsilon$-dependent scale is sufficiently small.
+Collectively, our results and those of \citet{Stromme2023} show that empirical EOT benefits from two \emph{distinct} notions of covering number bounds operating at different scales.
+We~like to stress that these two notions differ in their implications and allow for a trade-off in terms of the dependency in $n$ and $\eps$: While the bound \eqref{eq:BoundStromme} by \citet{Stromme2023} achieves the parametric rate $n^{-1/2}$ at the cost of a strong dependency in $\eps$, our results allow for potentially improved dependency in $\epsilon$ with possibly slower than parametric rates in~$n$. \end{remark}